-The two switches in this group add equalizer effects, which make the sound brighter or softer.
+The two switches in this group add effects based on an equalizer, an electronic circuit that makes the sound brighter or softer.

-BRIGHT: Emphasizes the high frequencies.

-• SOFT : Cuts the high frequencies.

-- Lines above the EFFECT SELECTOR switches divide them into three independent groups: SURROUND, MODULATION, and EQUALIZER effects.
+- BRIGHT : Emphasizes the high frequencies. - SOFT : De-emphasizes the high frequencies. - Lines above the EFFECT SELECTOR switches divide them into three independent groups: SURROUND, MODULATION, and EQUALIZER effects.
 Pressing a switch changes the setting for that group only.
-You may add one effect from as many or as few groups as you wish. - Pressing a switch with a lit LED indicator turns off the corresponding effect and the effect group. - Any changes that you make affect only the current voice.
-The new effect settings for that voice remain in effect through all subsequent voice changes until you change them even if you turn off the C 56M.
+You may add one effect from as many or as few groups as you wish. - Pressing a switch with a lit LED indicator turns off the corresponding effect - and the effect group. - Any changes that you make affect only the current voice.
+The new effect settings for that voice remain in effect through all subsequent voice changes until you change them - even if you turn off the C-35.